-Iona McGregor Retiree Insurance Trust was established on June 30, 2008, to fund a portion of the cost of medical, dental, and prescription drug benefits for retirees.
-None of the twenty-seven (27) retirees receiving benefits retired prior to the establishment of the trust.
+To fund the cost of providing retirees a defined benefit intended to be used to purchase certain insurance coverage the Iona McGregor Retiree Insurance Trust was established on June 30, 2008.
+It was established, specifically, to fund a portion of the cost of medical, dental, and prescription drug benefits for retirees.
+None of the thirty-one (31) retirees receiving benefits retired prior to the establishment of the trust.